 KYC Onboarding and its Relation to AML

-KYC procedures play a critical role in combating financial crime, such as money laundering, corruption, or terrorist financing.
-That is why KYC procedures are an integral part of AML regulations.
-For this reason, KYC onboarding checks are mandatory.
+KYC procedures play a critical role in combating financial crimes, such as money laundering, corruption, or terrorist financing.
+That is why KYC procedures are an integral part of a bigger AML framework, which consists of multiple steps to comply with KYC and AML regulations.
+For this reason, KYC onboarding checks are mandatory and are conducted in the first stage of the customer’s lifecycle.
+For example, ongoing monitoring is also part of AML compliance, but it happens as a continuous measure to maintain accurate KYC risk profiles after the user is already onboarded and on the platform.

-This means that obliged entities must conduct these checks every time a new customer attempts to open an account or access a new service.
-Failing to perform the KYC onboarding process or conduct ongoing monitoring of customer transactions would cause a business to fall short of its KYC and AML obligations.
-Such non-compliance can result in significant reputational harm and hefty fines.
+This means that obliged entities must conduct KYC checks every time a new customer attempts to open an account or access a new service.
+For a successful and efficient KYC onboarding flow, businesses must customize their processes.

 Who Needs KYC Onboarding?